datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ##### Enable IPv4 and IPv6

-Sets whether Edge Stack should do IPv4 and/or IPv6 DNS lookups when contacting services.
+Sets whether $productName$ should do IPv4 and/or IPv6 DNS lookups when contacting services.
 IPv4 defaults to true and IPv6 defaults to false.
 Either can be overridden in a [`Mapping`](../../using/mappings).

 ```yaml
 enable_ipv4: true
 enable_ipv6: false
 ```

-If both IPv4 and IPv6 are enabled, Ambassador Edge Stack will prefer IPv6.
-This can have strange effects if Ambassador Edge Stack receives `AAAA` records from a DNS lookup, but the underlying network of the pod doesn't actually support IPv6 traffic.
+If both IPv4 and IPv6 are enabled, $productName$ will prefer IPv6.
+This can have strange effects if $productName$ receives `AAAA` records from a DNS lookup, but the underlying network of the pod doesn't actually support IPv6 traffic.
 For this reason, the default is IPv4 only.

 A Mapping can override both `enable_ipv4` and `enable_ipv6`, but if either is not stated explicitly in a Mapping, the values here are used.
-Most Ambassador Edge Stack installations will probably be able to avoid overriding these settings in Mappings.
+Most $productName$ installations will probably be able to avoid overriding these settings in Mappings.

 ##### HTTP/1.0 support